 If the submission date falls on a weekend/holiday, it is the next business day.

 njcpa.org: Ads are posted within two business days of submission.
 Ads will remain on the site for two months.
-(Ad can be removed at your request before the end of the two-month period, but the fee will not change.)
+(Ad can be removed at your request before the end of the purchased time period, but the fee will not change.)

 Ads must be submitted exactly as they are to appear.